India Unreserved Cutoff

 | I-526E Receipts (FOIA) | 6,180 | 6,888 |

-India’s Unreserved backlog is shorter than China’s, but both countries benefit equally from reserved set-aside categories.
+India’s Unreserved category is currently Unavailable while China’s continues to move, but both countries benefit equally from reserved set-aside categories.
 For a detailed comparison, see our China Country Guide.

 The minimum investment amounts are the same for all nationalities: $800,000 for projects in a Targeted Employment Area (TEA), including rural and high unemployment areas, and $1,050,000 for non-TEA projects.
 These amounts were set by the EB-5 Reform and Integrity Act of 2022.
-A CPI-U inflation adjustment is scheduled to take effect on January 1, 2027, after which the TEA minimum is estimated at approximately $900,000.
+A CPI-U inflation adjustment is scheduled to take effect on January 1, 2027, after which the TEA minimum is estimated to be at least approximately $910,000, and higher if inflation continues through 2026.

 Indian nationals face unique operational requirements when funding an EB-5 investment.
 The Reserve Bank of India’s Liberalised Remittance Scheme (LRS) caps outward remittances at $250,000 per person per financial year (April through March).
 For an $800,000 TEA investment, families typically pool the LRS allowances of the investor, spouse, and parents across multiple financial years.